 My kids spin themselves on our swings on the playset in our backyard.
 We have a rule with spinning that they must spin in both directions (clockwise and counter-clockwise) and no more than 10 rotations at a time.

-After intense spinning, it is important to have your child ground their bodies again.
+After intense spinning, it is important to have your child ground their body again.
 This can be done by jumping up and down in place with the hands placed on top of their head and pushing down on their head while jumping.
-This is also great to remember if a child becomes overstimulated with spinning and shows signs such as red cheeks, feeling sick to their stomach, faint or dizzy, etc.
+This is also great to remember if a child becomes overstimulated with spinning and shows signs such as red cheeks, feeling sick to their stomach, fainting or dizzy, etc.

 To read more about the effects of spinning, check out this post from A Sensory Life.